clementjambon/QuoridorRL/README.md

                         for the number of --tempered_states) --tempered_steps TEMPERED_STEPS
-                        number of turns during which temperature is applied --max_workers MAX_WORKERS
+                        number of turns during which temperature is applied --limited_time LIMITED_TIME
+                        limited time in seconds during which a full MCTS can be performed (by default None) --max_workers MAX_WORKERS
                         number of parallel workers (DISABLED for now) --model_path MODEL_PATH